davetropeano/lda/source/developing-lda-applications/index.markdown

 [If you turn off javascript in the browser, you will actually see the RDFa rendered.
 There is also an environment variable you can set on the server that will generate more elaborate RDFa that actually does render itself in a more readable way if Javascript is off.
 This will not give you a reasonable UI for your application, but it can be useful/amusing for debugging or pedagogical purposes.]

 Why do we do things this way?
 This approach allows a very clean separation of the server, which concerns itself only with business logic and data storage, and the user interface, which is implemented in HTML and javascript and which does not even have to reside on the same server as the business logic (we have run with the UI files on Amazon S3, for example).

+localhost:3007/x \- where x is any simple path segment - is the name of a container to which you can POST to create new resources, and which you can GET to see what you already have.
+[Of course, you can override all this default behavior if you want by writing Python code.]
+If you POST to localhost:3007/x, it will create a resource whose URL is localhost:3007/x/n.m, where n is the numerical id of the server copy that handles the request (a small monotonically-increasing number) and m is the numerical id of the resource (another monotonically-increasing number).
+Clients do not need to know this information - for them URLs should be opaque and anyway we may choose to change these rules on the server - but you as a server developer using the framework may be interested.

+['items' is just the value of x we will use for the todo example - you can actually enter "localhost:3007/x" where x is anything you fancy.
+Normally you would be running behind a reverse proxy that is configured to only forward the values of x that you have chosen for your subsystems, but here we are running wide- open in development so you can enter anything.]

 ### Customizing the UI